Decision Record Reviews

 Merits review is an administrative reconsideration of a case.
 A merits review body makes decisions within the same legislative framework as the primary decision maker, and may exercise all the powers and discretion conferred on the primary decision maker.

 The tribunals are usually constituted by a single member.
 The tribunal have the power to affirm the primary decision, vary the primary decision, set aside the primary decision and substitute a new decision, or remit (return) a matter to the department for reconsideration with specific directions.

 In reviewing a decision to refuse or cancel visa, the tribunals are required to conduct a merits review that is 'independent, fair, just, economical, informational and quick'.
 We aim to make the correct decision in individual cases, and to influence decision-making through quality and consistence of our decisions.

-MRT: Reviews a wide range of decisions in relation to Visa.
+The AAT Reviews a wide range of decisions including visa related decisions.